 Tariff for computation of Sale of Energy

-The Central Electricity Regulatory Commission (CERC) has issued Tariff Regulations for the period 2009-14 - Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2009.
-As per the Regulations, 2009, the tariff for supply of electricity comprises of two parts i.e. Capacity Charges for recovery of Annual Fixed Cost based on plant availability and Energy Charges for recovery of fuel cost.
+The Central Electricity Regulatory Commission (CERC) notified the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2014 (Regulations, 2014) on 21st February, 2014 for the period 2014-19.
+Pending issue of final/provisional tariff orders under Regulations, 2014 by the CERC, sales have been provisionally recognized on the basis of principles enunciated in Regulations, 2014.
+As per the Regulations, 2014, the tariff for supply of electricity comprises of two parts i.e. Capacity Charges for recovery of Annual Fixed Cost based on plant availability and Energy Charges for recovery of fuel cost.
 In addition, Regulations also provide for the recovery of certain miscellaneous charges.
 The CERC sets tariff for each stage of a station in accordance with the notified tariff regulations/norms.

 Energy charges for the electricity sold are determined on the basis of landed cost of fuel applied on the quantity of fuel consumption derived on the basis of norms for heat rate, auxiliary power consumption, specific oil consumption etc.

 Besides the capacity and energy charges, the other elements of tariff are:

 • Deferred tax liability for the period upto 31.03.2009 on generation income is allowed to be recovered from the customers on materialization.

 • Cost of hedging in respect of interest and repayment of foreign currency loans and exchange rate fluctuations for the un-hedged portion of interest and repayment of foreign currency loans on a normative basis.